mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## You

-- Probably an aspiring programmer.
+- An aspiring programmer?
-- Perhaps an aspiring computer scientist.
+- An aspiring computer scientist?
-- Hopefully interested in making things and solving problems.
+- Interested in making things and solving problems?
 - Willing to spend hours by yourself reading and staring at code.

 ---